SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

 1. Add a new content type project item to the project with the name **CustomTaskContentType**.

-2. When prompted to select which content type this is based on, select the **Workflow Task (SharePoint 2013)** content type.
+2. When prompted to select which content type this is based on, select the **Workflow Task (SharePoint)** content type.

 3. Next, add the custom outcome column to the list of available columns and also remove the default outcome column so the markup of the content type looks like the following example.